HariSekhon/lib-java/README.md

 mvn clean package
 ```

-Continuous Integration is run on this repo to build and unit test it (JUnit, over 400 unit tests).
+Continuous Integration is run on this repo to build and unit test it (~ 400 JUnit tests).

 #### Configuration ####